Tom Sawyer, Detective: Film adaptations

-Controversy
+Plagiarism accusation

 In 1909, Danish schoolmaster Valdemar Thoresen claimed, in an article in the magazine Maaneds, that the plot of the book had been plagiarized from Steen Blicher's story The Vicar of Weilby.
 Blicher's work had been translated into German, but not into English, and Twain's secretary wrote Mr. Thoresen a letter, stating, "Mr. Clemens is not familiar with Danish and does not read German fluently, and has not read the book you mention, nor any translation or adaptation of it that he is aware of.
 The matter constituting 'Tom Sawyer, Detective,' is original with Mr. Clemens, who has never been consciously a plagiarist."

-However, in an opening note in the book preceding the first chapter (as republished by Gutenberg Press), the author states:
+Tom Sawyer, Detective, like Bilcher's 1829 novel, is based on the 1626 trial of Pastor Søren Jensen Quist of Vejlby, as stated in an opening note preceding the first chapter of Detective (as republished by Gutenberg Press).
+The author states: